 Social Media Marketing – In The Age Of Emerging Tech.

-Imaging doing social media marketing without the help of social media.
-How would that be?
-Now imagine adding to your pool of data biometrics and consumer information collected in real time via the internet of things, wearable tech devices and smart sensors.
+So you’re a marketing manager and need to squeeze the most out of your marketing campaigns.
+You’re a social media guru, know Twitter, LinkedIn and Facebook inside out but you feel that something’s missing.
+What if you could add to your pool of data biometrics and consumer information collected in real time via the internet of things, wearable tech devices and smart sensors.
 Let’s begin by understanding what the Internet of Things (IoT) is.
 Where it comes from, and what makes it so valuable from a marketing perspective.

 Understand that there would be no social media or IoT without a quintessential part.
 This functional ‘element’ has changed the world in the last decade more than the world has changed itself in the last millennium.
 That invisible element is the power of connectivity, the Internet as we all know it nowadays.